kowalskiw/fireeng-tools/README.md

-# sif-tools
+# fireeng-tools

-Simple tools for fire structural engineering, which I use to make the design process easier.
+Scripts in this repository were written to support fire safety engineers with their computer work.

-Most of them are intended to be used with SAFIR® - fire structural code by University of Liege, Belgium.
+Most of them are created to handle computer modelling of fire, evacuation and structures in more efficient way.

-Those scripts are not a part of the software.
-Neverthless, some can be used generally to structural fire modelling.
-Feel free to use them as you want and don't forget to share your ideas here.
+Scripts are grouped with categories, as listed below.
+Some of them use each other as an external packages.
+Thus, it is recommended to clone or download whole repository.

-I would greatly appreciate any suggestions and contribution of any kind.
+* `sif-tools` - structural fire engineering with SAFIR®, pre and postprocessing, simulations running;

-This repository will be extended with new scripts and ideas.
+* `evacuation` - pre and postprocessing of evacuation simulations with Pathfinder/FDS+Evac;

-* `get_in.py` - picking IN files from GiD catalogues adn putting them into one directory;
+* `CFD` - postprocessing of CFD fire simulations with FDS.

-* `section_temp.py` - calculating mean temperature from TEM results;
+This repository will be extended with new scripts and ideas soon.

-* `area2lineload.py` - changing area load to distributed beam load.
+Feel free to use them at your own risk in any way you want.
+Please, don't forget to share your ideas here by pull requests or reporting issues.

-Link to SAFIR® official website: https://www.uee.uliege.be/cms/c_4016386/en/safir
+Any suggestions and contribution of any kind would be very appreciated.